memfault/interrupt/_posts/2020-01-14-january-2020-roundup.md

 dimtass - A multi-part series on ways to apply DevOps concepts to embedded software development.
 * [Jaywalking around the
-  compiler](https://www.embeddedrelated.com/showarticle/1310.php) by Jason Sachs
+  compiler](https://www.embeddedrelated.com/showarticle/1310.php) by Jason Sachs.
-- An exposition of a sublte class of embedded software bugs and their consequences.
+  An exposition of a subtle class of embedded software bugs and their consequences.

 ## Reference & Learning